-On March 3, 2022, the company closed a \$70,000 secured revolving credit facility with FirstRand Bank Limited (acting through its Rand Merchant Bank division) (the "RMB Facility"), bearing interest at a rate of the compound reference rate plus 6.88%, payable quarterly.
+On March 3, 2022, the company closed a \$70,000 secured revolving credit facility with FirstRand Bank Limited (acting through its Rand Merchant Bank division) (the "RMB Facility"), bearing interest based on the Secured Overnight Financing Rate (SOFR) plus 6.88%, payable quarterly.
 In addition, the company will pay a standby fee of 2.41% of the unused portion of the credit facility, payable quarterly.

-During the first quarter of 2024, the company had incurred \$422 (2023 - \$426, which were included in general and administrative expenses as an administrative expense) in standby fees, which were included in interest expense.
+During the second quarter and first six months of 2024, the company had incurred \$430 and \$852 (2023 - \$426 and \$852, which were included in general and administrative expenses as an administrative expense) in standby fees, which were included in interest expense.